Incentivizing Reasoning for Advanced Instruction-Following of Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) exhibited remarkable performance on real-world tasks ~\cite{touvron2023llama,grattafiori2024llama,kojima2022large,zhao2023survey}.
 Such generalizability is built upon the instruction-following capabilities of LLMs~\cite{ouyang2022training,mu2023can,zhou2023instruction}.
 To benchmark whether LLMs can produce the desired outputs under complex instructions, existing studies predominantly focus on modeling various types of constraints and rules where all requirements are expected to be satisfied simultaneously~\cite{zhang2024cfbench,jing2023followeval,he2024can,zhou2023instruction}.
 Recently, the compositions of constraints (\textit{And}, \textit{Chain}, \textit{Selection}, and \textit{Nested}) have been systemized~\cite{wen2024benchmarking} to further enhance the complexity of instructions and demonstrate that LLMs still fail to meet expectations under intricate structures.
+These complex instructions, which are often composed of multiple sub-instructions, enforce various constraints on the expected responses.
+Existing LLMs either ignore certain constraints in \textit{And} structures or misinterpret the instruction to respond to the wrong sub-instructions in \textit{Selection} structures.

 To improve LLMs in solving complex instructions, most prior methods leverage two kinds of techniques: 1) supervised fine-tuning (SFT)~\cite{xu2023wizardlm,he2024complex}, and 2) template-guided inference~\cite{sun2024conifer,chae2024language}.
-Despite their effectiveness, these methods are all task-specific and prone to overfitting of limited types of instructions.
+Despite their effectiveness, these methods are all task-specific.
+They are prone to overfitting constraints in the training set and fail to generalize to the unseen ones~\cite{lambert2024tulu}.
 For the former, a large amount of curated instruction-response pairs are required to ensure diversity.
 For the latter, it is almost impossible to exhaustively enumerate the templates for problem decomposition, reflection, and refinement beforehand.
 Therefore, it calls upon a scalable solution that is both constructive and generalizable without meticulous manual efforts.

 One intuitive method is to directly apply chain-of-thought (CoT) reasoning~\cite{wei2022chain} on complex instructions, where LLMs might benefit from the free-form thinking for structure analysis with highlighted, valid constraints (see Fig.~\ref{fig:motivation}).
 However, our preliminary experiments show that such a prospective solution brings minimal or even negative performance gains, which contrasts strikingly against its effectiveness on maths problems.
 We observe that such a discrepancy arises from the underlying problem of "superficial" reasoning, where LLMs simply summarize the instructions briefly without developing the solid thinking upon the instruction itself.
 During such shallow, parroting-style reasoning, critical constraints and rules can be ignored and thereafter such misalignment leads to degraded performance.
 For maths problems, it is indispensable for LLMs to formalize step-by-step, divide-and-conquer process to achieve the final answer.
 On the contrary, for complex instructions, there exists no such nature or tendency of LLMs to forge deep reasoning as they are aligned to directly deliver responses without intermediate steps.
 Under such circumstance, we target at incentivizing reasoning that truly empowers LLMs with strategic planning and adherence to rules.